browserengineering/book/book/accessibility.md

-Note that I've modified the list of rules to store not just the selector and the body, but also the color scheme for those rules---`None` if it applies regardless of color scheme, `dark` for dark-mode only, and `light` for light-mode only.
+Note that I've modified the list of rules to store not just the selector and the body, but also the color scheme for those rules---`None` if it applies regardless of color scheme, `dark` for dark mode only, and `light` for light mode only.
 This way, the `style` function can ignore rules that don't apply:

 ``` {.python}